- Schistosomiasis is an acute and chronic disease caused by parasitic worms.

 Praziquantel is the recommended treatment against all forms of schistosomiasis.
 It is effective, safe and low-cost.
 Even though re-infection may occur after treatment, the risk of developing severe disease is diminished and even reversed when treatment is initiated and repeated in childhood.

-Schistosomiasis control has been successfully implemented over the past 40 years in several countries, including Brazil, Cambodia, China, Egypt, Mauritius and Saudi Arabia.
+Schistosomiasis control has been successfully implemented over the past 40 years in several countries, including Brazil, Cambodia, China, Egypt, Mauritius, Islamic Republic of Iran and Saudi Arabia.
 There is evidence that schistosomiasis transmission was interrupted in Morocco.
 In Burkina Faso, Niger, Sierra Leone and Yemen, it has been possible to scale up schistosomiasis treatment to the national level and have an impact on the disease in a few years.
 An assessment of the status of transmission is being made in several countries.

 Over the past 10 years, there has been scale-up of treatment campaigns in a number of sub-Saharan countries, where most of those at risk live.